Cashflow is great, but where has the money gone?

 Subcontractor Warranties

-With some exceptions, most construction companies are project management companies, relying on subcontractors to carry out most of the work, with significant plant hired and labour sourced from workforce companies.
+With some exceptions, most construction companies are project managers, relying on subcontractors to carry out most of the work, with significant plant hired and labour sourced from workforce companies.
 Following termination, keeping subcontractors on site to complete their works becomes a priority.

-- direct warranty for the subcontract works and an obligation directly to the owner to rectify defects; and
+· direct warranty for the subcontract works and an obligation directly to the owner to rectify defects;

-- in some cases, the right of direct payment.
+· in some cases, the right of direct payment; and

 The form of subcontractor warranty in Schedule 13 of NZS3910:2023 falls well short in many respects.

 Under the ideal forms of warranty, the owner has a direct right of contract with the key subcontractors, and has the ability to bring in another head contractor/project manager, if needed, to complete the work.
-Argument over liability for outstanding payment is common in such circumstances.
+Argument over liability for outstanding payment is common in such circumstances, and hard to resist.

 For such arrangements to work effectively, some amendment to the terms of the head contract is required, notably: